ryan-io/procedural-generator/README.md

 		-<p align="center">
 <img  src="https://i.imgur.com/U2pf32e.png" width="600"/>
 </p>
-	- ErosionCollisionDiameter
-		- When eroding a node, how large of a diameter should be applied to the surrounding nodes?
-If this value is less than the size of a single node, only that node will be eroded.
 	- NodesToErodeAtBoundaries
 		- How many nodes to erode starting around the boundary of the map
 	- StartingNodeIndexToErode